-The new joint Master of Advanced Studies at the ETH Zürich and EPFL aims to build an innovative urban and territorial design education addressing social and environmental challenges both within the city-territory and across wider landscapes.
-Design and research studios form the core of the programme.
-Design will be explored as a tool for synthesis in an expanded field of inter- and transdisciplinary exchange.
-The curriculum therefore extends beyond the traditional scope of urban design teaching, to include both emerging developments in urban theory and a deeper understanding of the cultural and ecological dimensions of territories.
-Scientific research on planetary urbanisation, postcolonial thought and the Anthropocene will be engaged in relation to urban design, landscape architecture, urban and landscape ecology, in particular agroecology, sustainable construction, and low carbon mobility.
+The joint Master of Advanced Studies at the ETH Zürich and EPFL builds an innovative urban and territorial design education addressing social and environmental challenges both within the city-territory and across wider landscapes.
+Design and research studios form the core of the programme, where design is explored as a tool for synthesis within inter- and transdisciplinary exchange involving science, practice and governance.
+The extended scope of urban design teaching includes both emerging developments in urban theory and a deeper understanding of the cultural and ecological dimensions of territories.
+Scientific research on planetary urbanisation, postcolonial thought, and the Anthropocene will be engaged in relation to urban design, landscape architecture, urban ecology and agroecology, sustainable construction, renewable energy, and low-carbon mobility.

-The MAS will serve as a laboratory and a forum where we propose agendas, design strategies and governance models for concrete territories.
-Both Swiss and international case studies will be investigated with intensive, ethnographic explorations and in situ workshops.
-The studies will engage dialogue with supporting communities, local actors, NGOs and governance bodies.
+The MAS serves as a laboratory and a forum where we propose agendas, design strategies and governance models for concrete territories.
+Swiss and international case studies are investigated through intensive, ethnographic explorations and in situ workshops.
+The programme engages in dialogue with communities, local actors, NGOs and governance bodies.

-The programme is addressed to international graduates, young professionals, designers and researchers who wish to link research and design expertise in the context of the extended urbanisation of territories.
+The programme is addressed to international graduates, young professionals, designers, and researchers wishing to link research and design expertise to the extended urbanisation of territories.
 A previous bachelor and master degree are both required.
 The MAS UTD alumni is made up of thirty-seven graduates from 17 nationalities – visit their work and read their testimonials.